 The two categories of lenses

-You will find that many lens colours will help you achieve both simultaneously by using colours and tints that manage the light and alter contrast simultaneously.
+Many lens colours serve both purposes simultaneously by utilising colours and tints that manage light and enhance contrast.

-Similarly, if you are shooting in the woods and your lens is too dark, you restrict the amount of light and visual information needed to pick up the target.
+Similarly, if you’re shooting in wooded areas and your lens is too dark, you’ll limit the amount of light and visual information needed to spot the target.

-At X Sight Sport, we currently have 22 lens colours with LTV values ranging from 5% to 100%.
+At X Sight Sport, we offer a range of 22 lens colours with LTV values ranging from 5% to 100%.

 Enhancing contrast to improve visibility

 Choosing a lens colour to enhance contrast is the next step in selecting the right lens.
 Typically, lenses are chosen to alter the colour of the background, surroundings, or clay target to improve visibility.
 By changing the background colour, the target stands out more distinctly, making it easier to spot and track.

 In the popular discipline of English Sporting clay shooting in the UK, backgrounds can vary from green tree lines and grass to brown banks, open fields, and the sky.
 The most common clay colours used are black and orange.
 Some lens colours, like purple, can suppress or mute green background colours, resulting in an amplifying effect on orange targets, making them more prominent.

 Having a lens for full sun, one for low-light conditions, and an intermediate option for overcast or cloudy days is generally sufficient.
 However, you can certainly opt for more lens colours based on personal preference.
 As a general rule, it’s recommended to select the lightest lens colour that still provides adequate visibility for the prevailing light conditions, ensuring your eyes remain wide open.